carlomendoza89/later-jwdca/README.md

 npm run serve
 ```

-The project should open in a new brower tab.
+The project should open in a new browser tab.
 If not go to the url specified in 'Local' by the command line you used in the previous instruction:

 ie.
 ```